pneisen/.plan/README.md

 ### 2017-02-15
   * "I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain." - Frank Herbert
   * "The people who can destroy a thing, they control it." - Frank Herbert

+### 2017-03-12
+  * Redid the tubeless on the Stumpjumper and rotated the tires.